 Two hundred and eleven participants were recruited (81 from VoSap), all of whom were blind (see end note 1).
 One hundred and six members of the sample had some kind of computer software for converting text appearing on a computer screen into speech or onto a Braille printer.
 These participants answered the open-ended question and the accompanying questionnaire items online.
 Sixty-six people were questioned by telephone, the remaining 39 face-to-face at premises owned by the two charities.
 Both charities depend heavily on volunteers who furnish assistance to beneficiaries.
-Initial contact with potential study participants occurred via these volunteers (who were asked by the management of the relevant charity to request that an individual take part) or directly by telephone calls made by the study).
+Initial contact with potential study participants occurred via these volunteers (who were asked by the management of the relevant charity to request that an individual take part) or directly by telephone calls made by the researchers (who confirmed at the outset that the charity's management endorsed the study).
 All the beneficiaries of the two charities who were listed as blind were contacted and, given the organisational ratification of the study, acceptance rates were high: 82% of the people approached by the volunteers and 74% of those contacted by telephone.